University of Wyoming Round Robin

 ** PF **

 I did PF for a couple of years in high school so I am familiar with the structure and style.
-However, given that I haven't been active in the PF circuit for a couple of years, please be mindful of throwing around PF specific debate terms without explaining what they mean.
-Although the paradigm above is through the lens of Policy, many of my preferences are applicable to PF.
+However, given that I haven't been active in the PF circuit for a couple of years, please be mindful of throwing around PF-specific debate terms without explaining what they mean.
+Although the paradigm above is through the lens of Policy, many of my preferences apply to PF.
 Please ask me any questions you have before the round and I'd be happy to answer.

 Tripp Rebrovick